SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/aws_rds_postgres/config/collect-metrics.md

 ### Collect RDS Metrics

-The RDS (for PostgreSQL) metrics collection is a two-step process.
+Collecting RDS (for PostgreSQL) metrics is a two-step process.

 #### Set up the Prometheus CloudWatch exporter